NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/mac.md

   Install neurodesktop on MacOS
 ---

-## Minimum System Requirements
-1. At least 3GB free space for neurodesktop base image
-2. An Intel Mac.
-M1/ARM Macs are not yet supported.
-3. Docker requirements.
-Details found under https://docs.docker.com/get-docker/

 ## Quickstart
 ### 1. Install Docker
 Install Docker from here: https://docs.docker.com/get-docker/

 {{< alert color="warning" >}}
 Docker for MacOS by default runs with 2GB Memory.
-For actual workloads, 4GB Memory minimum for docker is highly recommended
+For actual workloads, 4GB Memory minimum for docker is highly recommended.
+You need to adjust this:
-{{< /alert >}}

-1. Open the Docker Desktop and Navigate to the Install Docker Desktop tab.
-Instructions found at https://docs.docker.com/desktop/install/mac-install/
+1. Open the Docker Desktop and Navigate to the Settings.
+Then navigate to the "Resources" section.
 2. Increase the Memory slider from 2.00 GB to 4.00 GB (or greater)
 3. Increase Swap slider from 1GB to 2GB (or greater)
+{{< /alert >}}

+{{< alert color="warning" >}}
+For best performance on ARM Apple Silicon Hardware (M1/M2) you need to enable Rosetta support in Docker:
+1. Open the Docker Desktop and Navigate to the Settings.
+Then navigate to the "Features in development" section.
+2. Activate "Use Rosetta for x86/amd64 emulation on Apple Silicon
+3. Click "Apply & Restart"
+{{< /alert >}}

 ### 2. Run Neurodesktop
 Use one of the following options to run Neurodesktop: